ven-ajie/SimpleMarketMaker/README.md

 - Profit is earned slowly.
 Rely on small but continuos 24 H transactions instead of big one time transaction

 # Test result:
 Tested 3 times in the last 6 months with real money.
 Actually, can generate decent profit in sideways market.
-But, finally, all got liquidated.
+However, all got liquidated at the end.
 Why?
-- Bot not prepared for significant price movement in BTC yet
+- Bot not prepared for significant price movement in BTC
 - Too tight leverage
 - Wrong balancing formula/not fully delta neutral yet (possible all long/short in the same time)